-- 1. Make sure that all screws are tight before firing your shotgun.
-Loose screws not only contribute to inaccuracy but can cause stock damage.
-Have screws checked periodically by your local gunsmith as recoil and changes in atmospheric conditions can cause them to work loose. - 2.
-Check and tighten choke tubes frequently before, during and after shooting.
-Choke tube threads may loosen with repeated recoil, which may result in changes in point of impact or damage to choke tube or barrel threads with extended use. - 3.
+- 1. Check and tighten choke tubes frequently before, during and after shooting.
+Choke tube threads may loosen with repeated recoil, which may result in changes in point of impact or damage to choke tube or barrel threads with extended use. - 2.
 The accuracy of any firearm can vary depending upon the brand and type of ammunition used in it.
-If your shotgun does not exhibit the consistent point of impact and shot pattern you expect, you should try several brands and types of ammunition, after referring to point 1, above, before concluding that it is "inaccurate". - 4.
-If a noticeable change in point of impact should ever occur, and you have checked the above potential sources of inaccuracy, it is possible that there has been a slight dimensional change in the stock due to atmospheric variations.
+If your shotgun does not exhibit the consistent point of impact and shot pattern you expect, you should try several brands and types of ammunition, after referring to point 1, above, before concluding that it is "inaccurate". - 3.
+If there should ever occur a noticeable change in point of impact, and you have checked the above potential sources of inaccuracy, it is possible that there has been a slight dimensional change in the stock due to atmospheric variations.
 This can happen to any wood stock no matter how well sealed.
-The remedy is usually minor rebedding of the buttstock.
-Contact a Weatherby Authorized Service Center, our Service Department or your local gunsmith. - DO NOT ALTER THE STOCK BEDDING IN ANY WAY.
-Once a stock has been altered, it cannot be reworked by our Service Department or a Weatherby Authorized Service Center. - 9.
-Consult the factory before returning any product for inspection or repair.
+The remedy is usually minor rebedding of buttstock.
+Contact a Weatherby Authorized Service Center, our Service Department or your local gunsmith.

+DO NOT ALTER THE STOCK BEDDING IN ANY WAY.
+Once a stock has been altered, it cannot be reworked by our Service Department or a Weatherby Authorized Service Center.

+4. Consult the factory before returning any product for inspection or repair.